Pope donates 30 respirators to fight coronavirus

-VATICAN CITY, March 26 (Reuters) - Pope Francis has donated 30 respirators to hospitals in areas hardest hit by the coronavirus pandemic, the Vatican said on Thursday.
+VATICAN CITY (Reuters) - Pope Francis has donated 30 respirators to hospitals in areas hardest hit by the coronavirus pandemic, the Vatican said on Thursday.

 A statement from the office of the papal Almoner, Cardinal Konrad Krajewski, did not say where they would be sent, or if any would go to countries beyond Italy.

-In Italy, where the virus has killed more than 8,000, the epicentre of the outbreak is in the northern Lombardy region.
+In Italy, where the virus has killed more than 8,000, the epicenter of the outbreak is in the northern Lombardy region.